ngzube/accrete/README.md

 mixing factors, level of re-equilibration, and individual particle tracking.
 - Reports time-evolving stats on individual particle and final stats on surviving particles.
+-Adjusting the PRNT2 variable allows for screen output or output to a text file.

 Opens the following files: